0207 889 0786 Donate Now

 Cultivating Empathy and Gratitude

-Combating Materialism and Strengthening Faith
+Preventing Materialism and Strengthening Faith

-A Powerful Time for Charity
+A Powerful Time to Give Charity

 Charity Meals is running a Ramadan Food Parcel Appeal, providing food packs to families in need.
 A donation of £30 will support a family of five for the whole month – a way to give real and meaningful charity throughout the holy month of Ramadan.
 Donate generously and help those suffering from hunger this Ramadan.